-Welcome to the first step in the process of obtaining a Connecticut or Massachusetts Pistol Permit here at a premier training academy!
+This is your first step in the process of obtaining a Connecticut Pistol Permit or a Massachusetts LTC (License to Carry)

 - Find out if you are eligible by going to CT Department of Emergency Services and Public Protection.